The Author Of "To All The Boys I've Loved Before" Thinks Jordan Fisher Is "Up To The Task" Of Stealing Hearts From Noah Centineo

 But in an interview with BuzzFeed News' AM to DM, Jenny Han, the author of the book series, said fans may be surprised at how hard they'll fall for John Ambrose McClaren.

 The character will be played by Jordan Fisher in To All the Boys: P.S.
-I Still Love You, the sequel that comes out Feb.
-12 on Netflix starring Lana Condor.
+I Still Love You, the sequel, starring Lana Condor, that comes out Feb.
+12 on Netflix.

 "I think that Jordan is up to the task more than you'd even hope for," Han said.
 "He really steals hearts."